zephyrproject-rtos/zephyr/doc/guides/west/build-flash-debug.rst

 The ``build`` command helps you build Zephyr applications from source.
 You can use :ref:`west config <west-config-cmd>` to configure its behavior.

-This command attempts to "do what you mean" when run from a Zephyr application source or build directory:

-- When you run ``west build`` in an existing build directory, the board, source directory, etc. are obtained from the CMake cache, and that build directory is re-compiled.
+Its default behavior tries to "do what you mean":

-- The same is true if a Zephyr build directory named :file:`build` exists in your current working directory.
+- If there is a Zephyr build directory named :file:`build` in your current working directory, it is incrementally re-compiled.
+The same is true if you run ``west build`` from a Zephyr build directory.

-- Otherwise, the source directory defaults to the current working directory, so running ``west build`` from a Zephyr application's source directory compiles it.
+- Otherwise, if you run ``west build`` from a Zephyr application's source directory and no build directory is found, a new one is created and the application is compiled in it.

 Basics
 ======